hellohien/travel-memories/README.md

 ## Features
-- User can submit quiz answers
+- User can create an entry
-- User can view recommended recipe
+- User can view marked locations on map
-- User can add a recipe to favorites
+- User can view entries
-- User can view favorites
+- User can search an entry by location
-- User can delete a recipe
+- User can delete an entry
+- User can view popup of location

 ## Planned Features
 - User can sign-up